Frequently asked questions

 Boardwalk sections will be 4m wide and concrete path sections will be 3m wide.
 The boardwalk is on the wider side of similar structures around Auckland.
 Most similar paths (like the boardwalks in Orewa and Hobsonville) are between 2.5 and 3.5m wide.
 The boardwalk width will be similar to the new Westhaven Promenade in St Mary’s Bay (Auckland Central) which is around 4.1m wide.

-How will the path transition from the wider boardwalk sections to the 3m concrete path sections?
+How will the pathway transition from the wider boardwalk sections to the 3m concrete path sections?

 Where there is a transition from boardwalk to existing concrete path, the boardwalk will be 4m, and the pathway will gradually reduce in width down to 3m in the concrete section.
 There may also be opportunities to have signage and interpretation at these ‘transition’ points.
 Any transition areas will also be designed to be fully accessible for all users.